-On your next trip to The Book Club of California, don’t miss the Albert Sperisen Library, our wonderful reference library housing approximately 8,300 volumes, all searchable via the online catalog, and all open to Club members, guests, and interested readers.
-The library supports the Club in its mission to promote the art of fine printing related to the history and literature of California and the western states of America.
+On your next trip to the Book Club of California, don’t miss the Albert Sperisen Library, our wonderful reference library housing over 10,000 volumes, all searchable via WorldCat, and all open to club members, guests, and interested readers.
+The library supports the club in its mission to promote the art of fine printing related to the history and literature of California and the western states of America.
 In addition to noteworthy fine press books and ephemera printed in California and the West, you’ll find a treasure-trove of reference material on printing history and the book arts.
-Just call the Club at 415-781-7532, or send us an email at firstname.lastname@example.org. to schedule an appointment during regular Club hours: Monday, 10 a.m.-7 p.m.; Tuesday through Friday, 10 a.m.-5 p.m.
+Just call the club at 415-781-7532, or send us an email at firstname.lastname@example.org to schedule an appointment during library hours: Mondays, 10 a.m.-5 p.m.

-When you visit, you may well be greeted by librarian Barbara Land, who worked with the late Mr. Sperisen during his tenure here.
-Although The Book Club of California has provided a home in its office for printed material from the very start, it was only in the mid-1950s, when the Club had grown enough to require larger quarters, that a systematic effort was made to expand the collection.
-Albert Sperisen, the Club’s librarian from the 1950s until his death in 1998, led the expansion.
+Although the Book Club of California has provided a home in its office for printed material from the very start, it was only in the mid-1950s, when the club had grown enough to require larger quarters, that a systematic effort was made to expand the collection.
+Albert Sperisen, the club’s librarian from the 1950s until his death in 1998, led the expansion.
 Two major gifts laid the foundation: one from Kenneth D. Bechtle and the other from Norman Strouse.
 Another move, in 2010, provided an occasion for a series of important gifts, which increased the collection by nearly twenty-five percent.
 These include works given by Clifford Burke and Virginia Mudd, Carol Cunningham, John Levinsohn, Noel Kirshenbaum from the collection of Sandra DeNola Kirshenbaum, and a group of splendid bindings by Florence Walter given by her grandchildren.